mwhapeles/Animal-Crossing-Recipes/README.md

-# quote-show-winter
+# Quote Carousel

-Quote Show Winter Quarter
+A carousel of quotes.